The Saginaw Trail

 Significant Historical Spots Along the Saginaw Trail

 Pontiac – Michigan Governor’s Mansion – Moses Wisner was governor of Michigan from 1859 to 1861.
-He was born June 3, 1813 in New York.
+He was born June 3, 1813, in New York.
 He came to Michigan in 1837.
 In 1841 he was admitted to the Bar and practiced law until the Civil War.
 By 1862 Colonel Wisner took command of the 22nd Michigan Infantry.
-In the same year the regiment went to Kentucky where Wisner died in January 5, 1863.
+In the same year, the regiment went to Kentucky where Wisner died on January 5, 1863.

 This property was purchased by Moses Wisner in 1844, served as the Michigan Governor’s Mansion from 1859-1861.
 Angelina Hascall Wisner, wife of Moses made it her home until her death in 1905, and members of the Wisner family resided here until 1945 when it was purchased by the Oakland County Historical Foundation.

-Grand Traverse of the Flint – The place where the trail crossed the Flint river was known as the Grand Traverse, or great crossing place.
-This rendezvous spot was described as an open plain lying in the bend of the river.
+Grand Traverse of the Flint – The spot where the trail crossed the Flint River was known as the Grand Traverse or great crossing place.
+This rendezvous spot is described as an open plain lying in the bend of the river.
 The area was named Muscatawingh.
-In Chippewa, this means ‘the plain burned over.’
-Gardens were also known to be in this area and has a camping ground.
+In Chippewa, this means ‘the plain burned over’.
+Gardens were also known to be in this area and it was known as a camping ground.
 The city of Flint Michigan grew up around this crossing.

 “Aristocracy on the Saginaw Trail: Tocqueville in Michigan“, is considered one of the best stories about traveling the Saginaw Trail in 1839.
 The story is about two aristocrats from France who want to explore America’s wilderness in 1831.
 The descriptions and detail of their travels from Detroit to Saginaw is a fascinating glimpse about life as a settler and experience among the Chippewa.